DIRECT SME TERMS OF BUSINESS (“Terms of Business”)

 Scale Space, 58 Wood Lane, London, United Kingdom, W12 7RZ

-ACCOUNT TERMS AND CONDITIONS SCHEDULE
+SCHEDULE 1 - ACCOUNT TERMS AND CONDITIONS

 Please read these Terms and Conditions carefully before you agree to use an Account or any related services provided by or through us.

 By completing the online application form, or by agreeing to open an Account, you accept these Terms and Conditions.
-If there is anything you do not understand, please contact Customer Support using the contact details in the Customer Terms of Business.
+If there is anything you do not understand, please contact Customer Support using the contact details in the Terms of Business.

 1. DEFINITIONS

-1.1 Unless expressly defined in these Account Terms and Conditions, defined terms are defined in clause 1 of the Customer Terms of Business.
+1.1 Unless expressly defined in these Account Terms and Conditions, defined terms are defined in clause 1 of the Terms of Business.

 2. ACCOUNT & CARD LIMITS